HewlettPackard/POSH-HPEOneView-docs/docs/README.md

 ### **Table 2.
 Deprecated releases**

+The following table documents which versions of the HPE OneView PowerShell libraries are no longer supported.
+It is advised administrators update to a supported library release.

 | Library | Components | Version |
 | :--- | :--- | :--- |
 | HPE OneView 5.30 | .NetStandard | 2.0 or newer |